dita-ot/docs/resources/theme/Styles.md

 ### `toc-1`

-First level TOC entry.
+First-level TOC entry.

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).

 ### `toc-2`

-Second level TOC entry.
+Second-level TOC entry.

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).

 ### `toc-3`

-Third level TOC entry.
+Third-level TOC entry.

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).

 ### `toc-4`

-Fourth level TOC entry.
+Fourth-level TOC entry.

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).